-Since oat milk is so widely available now, you may think it’s a tad bit extra to blend your own coffee creamer when you very well could waltz through the alt-milk aisle, grab a carton, and call it a day.
-But I’m here to tell you that this will take you about 20 minutes from start to finish with minimal effort.
-Below, you’ll learn exactly how to whip up your very own alt-milk.
-Plus, get all your questions answered from “How healthy is this stuff?” to “Um, is this gluten-free?”
+Since oat milk is so widely available now, you may think it's a tad bit extra to blend your own coffee creamer when you very well could waltz through the alt-milk aisle, grab a carton, and call it a day.
+But I'm here to tell you that this will take you about 20 minutes from start to finish with minimal effort.
+The best part?
+You'll know exactly what's going into it: No added B.S.
+Below, you'll learn exactly how to whip up your very own homemade alt-milk.
+Plus, get all your questions answered from "How healthy is this stuff?" to "Um, is this gluten-free?"

-Here’s your 6-step recipe for making the alt-milk
+6-step recipe for making homemade oat milk recipe

 Is oat milk healthy?

-It’s also worth noting that this oat milk recipe does contain naturally-occurring sugar from good old maple syrup.
-Don’t worry too, too much about that, though.
-“Some varieties [of packaged oat milk] sneak in unnecessary added sugar or oils like canola oil during the manufacturing process to maintain structure and viscosity,” says Beckerman.
-You won’t have to worry about hidden oils with the homemade stuff.
-And since there’s room for sugars in a balanced diet, Beckerman says not to worry.
-Just be sure to stick with the 1/2 cup serving size recommended on the back of nearly every oat carton that’s widely available.
+It's also worth noting that this oat milk recipe contains naturally-occurring sugar from good ol' maple syrup.
+No refined sugars in sight.
+"Some varieties [of packaged oat milk] sneak in unnecessary added sugar or oils like canola oil during the manufacturing process to maintain structure and viscosity," Beckerman says.
+You won't have to worry about hidden oils when making oat milk at home.
+And since there's room for sugars in a balanced diet, Beckerman says not to worry about a serving or two of maple syrup used to help sweeten up the recipe (although it's definitely optional).
+As a rule of thumb, Beckerman recommends sticking with the 1/2 cup serving size recommended on the back of nearly every oat carton that's widely available.